mattdiamond/Recorderjs/README.md

     rec.getBuffer([callback])

-This will pass the recorded buffer (as a Float32Array) to the callback.
-It can be played back by creating a new source buffer and setting this as its channel data (i.e. `newSource.buffer.getChannelData(0).set(recordedBuffer)`).
+This will pass the recorded stereo buffer (as an array of two Float32Arrays, for the separate left and right channels) to the callback.
+It can be played back by creating a new source buffer and setting these buffers as the separate channel data:

+	function getBufferCallback( buffers ) {
+		var newSource = audioContext.createBufferSourceNode();
+		var newBuffer = audioContext.createBuffer( 2, buffers[0].length, audioContext.sampleRate );
+		newBuffer.getChannelData(0).set(buffers[0]);
+		newBuffer.getChannelData(1).set(buffers[1]);
+		newSource.buffer = newBuffer;

+		newSource.connect( audioContext.destination );
+		newSource.start(0);
+	}

+This sample code will play back the stereo buffer.

     rec.configure(config)